 Many believe that lifestyle and diet are the biggest contributors. of chronic diseases, a stance which is supported by scientific research.(2)

 Unlike many cultures around the world, in the West we’re particularly prone to eating lots of processed foods, not exercising enough, and spending most of the day sitting down at a desk or watching television.

 To deal with chronic disease, we can’t rely on the same treatments as we do for acute disease (such as vaccinations, courses of antibiotics etc.).
 Instead, we have to make changes to our lifestyle at a more fundamental level.

 Using our diet as a way of combating chronic disease might seem novel, but actually the concept has been around for a very long time!
 The Greek physician Hippocrates, known as the father of Western medicine, sums it up best: “Let food be thy medicine and medicine be thy food.”

 "Let food be thy medicine and medicine be thy food."
 Hippocrates

-… as medicine
+Plant-based food as medicine

-Certainly, the scientist Dr. Michael Greger has devoted his life to studying the phenomenon of plant-based whole foods as medicine.
-Consequently, in his important book “How Not to Die”, Greger cites a study which suggests that diet may be better than drugs even after heart disease is present.
-For instance, doctors involved in this study put patients suffering from heart disease on a plant-based diet.
+In his popular book, “How Not to Die”, Greger cites a study which suggests that diet may be better than drugs at treating heart disease, even after signs of the disease are present.
+Doctors involved in this study put patients suffering from heart disease on a plant-based diet.
 Not only was the progression of disease delayed, but plaque in the patients’ arteries actually started to melt away!(3)

 Solutions to a health crisis

-However, Dr. Greger is far from the only one.
-That is to say, in some parts of America 39% of the people are obese.
-Further, it’s a figure that is rising rapidly and a trend which is spreading across the world.(5)
+In some parts of America 39% of the population is obese.
+It’s a figure that is rising rapidly and represents a trend which is spreading across the world.(5)